gnembon/scarpet/programs/survival/README.md

 ### replace_inventory.sc:
 #### By gnembonmc
 	There is a video on his channel about this.
-	Allows a players inventory slots to be refilled when they run out with same blocks/items first from the other slots in the players inventory, and then from shulker boxes containing them.
+	Allows a players inventory slots to be refilled when they run out with same blocks/items.
+First from the other slots in the players inventory, and then from shulker boxes containing them, if any in inventory.
 	This makes it useful for large scale building, or afk sand placing around a monument.
 	I guess its just like a better version of replace_hotbar.sc